Blosc/c-blosc2/ROADMAP.rst

   - `trunc_prec`: it zeroes the least significant bits of the mantissa of float32 and float64 types.
 When combined with the `shuffle` or `bitshuffle` filter, this leads to more contiguous zeros, which are compressed better.

-* **A filter pipeline:** the different filters can be pipelined so that the output of one can the input for the other.
+* **A filter pipeline:** the different filters can be pipelined so that the output of one can be the input for the other.
 A possible example is a `delta` followed by `shuffle`, or as described above, `trunc_prec` followed by `bitshuffle`.

 * **Prefilters:** allows to apply user-defined C callbacks **prior** the filter pipeline during compression.
 See `test_prefilter.c <https://github.com/Blosc/c-blosc2/blob/main/tests/test_prefilter.c>`_ for an example of use.